12 Flowering Shrubs That Attract Butterflies

 Attract more beautiful butterflies with these flowering shrubs.
 You'll also get easy-care vibrant color to fill your garden!

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Looking for easy ways to add lots of color to your yard, no matter how much space you have to fill?
 Flowering shrubs are the answer!
 Plant just a few bushes to fill in empty corners, or plant a full hedge for a beautiful border.
 Of course, the lovely blooms of flowering shrubs aren’t enjoyed by humans alone.
 Many attract butterflies and hummingbirds too!

-We’ve assembled our favorite flowering shrubs for butterflies here, along with some growing tips.
-Most provide nectar for adult butterflies from their fragrant flowers, but a few also serve as host plants for caterpillars, so don’t be surprised if you wind up with some chewed-up leaves here and there.
+Most of these shrubs provide nectar for adult butterflies from their fragrant flowers, but a few also serve as host plants for caterpillars, so don’t be surprised if you wind up with some chewed-up leaves here and there.
 The trade-off is worth it, as your garden will be full of fluttering wings all summer long.

 Flowering Shrubs Tips: